 Alternatively, if you’re registering a domain name for yourself, throw your middle name into the mix.
 Another idea is to use your tagline or catchphrase instead of your business name.

 You can use a service like domai.nr to help you come up with unique and short domain names, as well.

 Another great way to come up with a domain name is to use modifying words (those that can be removed from a sentence without affecting its meaning) at the beginning or end.
 If your ideal domain name includes the words “handmade jewelry,” try adding your first name or “my” to the beginning.

 Another variation is adding an action word to your domain, such as “buy” or “get.”

 Chances are, by experimenting with different variations, you are bound to find a domain name that sticks.
 Remember to keep your domain as simple as possible and easy to spell so that your site visitors can find you online with ease.

 5. Try incorporating geography

 If you’re a local business owner and your location is especially important, try adding your city, county, or state to your domain name.
-Doing so will allow you to not only narrow down potential domain names, but ensure that your local shoppers know they’ve landed on the right website.
+Doing so will allow you to not only narrow down potential domain names but ensure that your local shoppers know they’ve landed on the right website.
 In addition to allowing website owners to register domain names with dozens of different TLDs or extensions, you can choose a country-specific TLD such as .ca for Canadian websites.

 Finding the perfect domain name isn’t easy, but it’s also not impossible.
 If your desired domain name is taken, use the tips above (as well as a little creativity), and you’ll find a great — perhaps better — alternative in no time.